YourMobileGeek/100DaysOfCode2019/README.md

 * Day 57
   > Done with the Object detection in every way.
 It was just a one line thing that was giving the error.
 Apparently one of the modules had set the OS for the second time.
 Once you comment the *second time* line, it ran.
 Other than that, submitted the DSC application.
 Spent the whole day with just two videos and the *i'm free now* feeling.
 Just now remembered about the GHCE application.
 Got to work on it tomorrow.

+* Day 58
+  > Made a Lissajous table today.
+Pushed in *Some-Pens*.
+Other than that, completed the third module of GHCE too.
+No serious development happening anytime soon.